 The Issuer is both an operating company and the parent company of its corporate group.
 The Issuer together with its subsidiaries (as listed in the group structure in Section "Summary information on the BT Group" below) taken as a whole will be collectively named the "BT Group".
 The Issuer is a banking institution incorporated and organised as a joint-stock company under Romanian law.
-It is registered with the Romanian Trade Register Office under the number of J12/4155/1993 and is a Romanian tax resident.
+It is registered with the Romanian Trade Register Office under the number of J1993004155124 and is a Romanian tax resident.
 The Issuer's corporate seat is in Cluj-Napoca, 30 - 36 Calea Dorobantilor, postal code 400117, Cluj-Napoca, Cluj county, Romania, with phone number +40 264 407 150 and fax +40 264 407 179.

-As at 31 December 2022, the Issuer had a network of 513 units in Romania, of which 42 were branches, as well as a branch in Italy (the branch in Italy offers services such as current accounts, cards, loans and term deposits).
-As at 31 December 2022, it had 9,880 employees, out of whom 9,109 were active employees.
-As at 31 December 2023, the number of total employees of the Issuer increased to 10,283 and the number of active employees increased to 9,547, respectively, while the network decreased to 511 units in Romania, of which 42 were branches.
-As at 30 June 2024, the Issuer had a network of 512 units in Romania, of which 42 were branches.
-As at 30 June 2024, it had a total number of employees of 10,321 of which 9,676 were active employees.
+As at 31 December 2023, the Issuer had a network of 42 branches, 454 agencies, four work points, eight divisions for Healthcare division units, two private banking agencies, one branch in Italy (the branch in Italy offers services such as current accounts, cards, loans and term deposits) and one regional office located in Bucharest.
+As at 31 December 2023, it had 10,283 employees, out of whom 9,547 were active employees.
+As at 31 December 2024, the number of total employees of the Issuer increased to 10,423 and the number of active employees increased to 9,744, respectively, while the network decreased in terms of work points (three) and increased in terms of agencies (457), with one additional Head Office located in Bucharest being added, while the other units did not register any fluctuations.